What are the risk factors for malignant mesothelioma?

-But risk factors don’t tell us everything.
-Having a known risk factor, or even several risk factors, does not mean that you will get the disease.
+But having a known risk factor, or even several, does not mean that you will get the disease.
 And some people who get the disease may have few or no known risk factors.

 Researchers have found some factors that increase a person’s risk of mesothelioma.

-The main risk factor for developing mesothelioma is exposure to asbestos.
-In fact, most cases of mesothelioma have been linked to asbestos exposure in the workplace.
+The main risk factor for pleural mesothelioma is exposure to asbestos.
+In fact, most cases of pleural mesothelioma have been linked to asbestos exposure, usually from high levels of exposure in the workplace.

-Asbestos is a group of minerals that occur naturally as bundles of fibers.
-These fibers, found in soil and rocks in many parts of the world, are made of silicon, oxygen, and other elements.
+Asbestos is a group of minerals that occur naturally as bundles of tiny fibers.
+These fibers are found in soil and rocks in many parts of the world.

-Peritoneal mesothelioma, which forms in the abdomen, may result from coughing up and swallowing inhaled asbestos fibers.
+Peritoneal mesothelioma, which forms in the abdomen, can result from coughing up and swallowing inhaled asbestos fibers.

-Because of its heat and fire resistant properties, asbestos has been used in many products such as insulation, floor tiles, door gaskets, soundproofing, roofing, patching compounds, fireproof gloves, ironing board covers, and brake pads.
-The link between asbestos and mesothelioma is well known, so its use in the United States has gone down dramatically.
-Most use stopped after 1989, but it is still used in some products.
+In the past, asbestos was used in many products because of its heat and fire-resistant properties.
+The link between asbestos and mesothelioma is now well known, so its use in the United States has gone down dramatically.
+Most use stopped several decades ago, but it is still used in some products.

-Asbestos was also used in the insulation of many older homes, as well as commercial and public buildings around the country, including some schools.
+Asbestos was also used to insulate many older homes, as well as commercial and public buildings around the country, including some schools.
 Because these particles are contained within the building materials, they are not likely to be found in the air in large numbers.
-The risk of exposure is likely to be very low unless the particles are somehow escaping into the air, such as when building materials begin to decompose over time, or during remodeling or removal.
+The risk of exposure is likely to be very low unless the particles somehow escape into the air, such as when building materials begin to decompose over time, or during remodeling or removal.

-For more detailed information on asbestos, see our document, Asbestos.
+For more detailed information on asbestos, see Asbestos.

 There have been a few published reports of mesotheliomas that developed after people were exposed to high doses of radiation to the chest or abdomen as treatment for another cancer.
-Although the risk of mesothelioma is increased in patients who have been treated with radiation, this cancer still only occurs rarely in these patients.
+Although the risk of mesothelioma is higher in patients who have been treated with radiation, this cancer is still rare in these patients.